 Best 5 FREE VST Compressors

-Compressors are one of the most used audio processors you will ever use in your mix (the other one being EQ).
+Compressors are one of the most used audio processors you will ever use in your mixing and mastering (the other one being EQ).
 Despite the fact that they are used almost religiously on virtually every song you hear nowadays, they have historically proven to be enigmatic to the general music production community.

 With this article, I will not only list what I believe to be the “Best 5 Free VST Compressors”, but will also describe a few different compressor types and suggested uses for them.
 We’ll start with the different compressor types and end with the “best of” list.

 VCA (Voltage Controlled Amplifier)

 The VCA compressor offers several advantages that the others on this list don’t.
 For starters, hardware VCA compressors don’t require the pricey discrete components needed by other compressors and are normally more affordable as a result.
 They are quite flexible and able to adapt to various kinds of use case scenarios such as gluing a mix bus together or suppressing transients.
 The best use for them is with percussive elements because of their fast attack and release.

 In addition, VCA compressors are transparent and won’t add color to the sound of the audio signal, but can tend to sound thin.
 Adjust the release time to smooth out the signal a bit.
 So for those times when you need to compress, but want to retain the integrity of your audio, this is the compressor you reach for.